GlennOu66304/Vue-ElementUI/client/src/doc/project.md

 1.6 the close icon is clickble, it will pop up the mssage box to confirm delete

-2.edit the role: dialog
+2.edit the role: dialog done

-3.delete the role:message box
+3.delete the role:message box no need

 3.assign the rights(Tree View)